Samarjeetkumarsingh/website/_posts/2022-05-05-What-are-the-top-five-best-decisions-I-ever-made.md

 2. Took Metallurgy and Materials Engineering in B.Tech even though I was not aware about it before and Today I am pursuing my Masters degree in Materials Engineering from one of the prestigious college of our country, IISC Bangalore .

 3. Decided to write books because of wanted to dedicate this to my beloved father despites that my English is so terrible and today I have published my very first book on GATE for Metallurgical Engineering and it's going good.
-You can check it, the link is here,https://notionpress.com/author/sujit_samarjeet.

 4. Decided to start my own venture which can provide quality contents for GATE aspirants for streams and see our students are secruing **AIR-1** since GATE 2019.
 You can go through it, [Click Here](https://www.testurself.in).